-EU Listed Groups have been required to apply IFRS for their consolidated accounts since 2005 and UK company law has allowed any UK company the option of applying IFRS if they choose to do so.
+EU-listed groups have been required to apply EU-endorsed IFRS for their consolidated accounts since 2005, and UK company law has allowed any UK company the option of applying EU IFRS if they choose to do so.
+From 1 January 2021, UK companies wishing to use IFRS have to use UK-endorsed IFRS ― this was identical to EU IFRS on that date, but the UK may decide not to endorse parts of IFRS subsequently.

 In practice, relatively few companies have adopted IFRS because there has been little practical benefit in doing so for small private companies.
 For the subsidiaries of larger groups there have been concerns around potential tax implications of conversion and also a reduction in distributable reserves under IFRS.